Owner-occupiers, landlords and tenants, a heads up: These are some of the hottest home insurance promotions in the house right now.

 TIQ’s Home Insurance is a good option if you are looking for a plan that provides high essential coverage at one of the lower premium costs on the market.
 HDB owners can have contents coverage as high as S$120,000 and renovation coverage up to S$180,000.

 For private property, these amounts can reach S$150,000 and S$1 million, respectively.
-On top of that, the plan also provides emergency cash allowances, emergency home assistance, as well as coverage for personal legal liability, fraudulent transactions, and professional fees.
+On top of that, the plan also provides emergency cash allowances of up to S$5,000, emergency home assistance, as well as coverage for personal legal liability, fraudulent transactions, and professional fees.

 In many ways, TIQ’s Home Insurance and FWD’s Home Insurance are very comparable.
 It provides high amounts of essential coverage at low costs, with the only trade off being that the coverage is not the most comprehensive.